The Aaron Papers www.the-aaron-papers.net

 a son of man with his neighbor!
 22For

 when a few years are come, I shall go the way where I shall not return.
-17 My

 spirit is consumed, my days are extinct, The grave is ready